adventuremomblog

-I had no idea that you could see whales this far south on the East Coast in the Virginia Beach area.
+I had no idea you could see whales this far south on the East Coast in the Virginia Beach area.

 All ages will enjoy this excursion boat tour during the cooler seasons, which is the best time of year to see humpback whales.

-As a Midwest gal, I don’t get to interact with a lot of sea life outside of the aquarium and the zoo.
-That’s why I was SO EXCITED to experience a whale-watching tour during my visit to Virginia Beach.
+As a Midwest gal, I don’t get to interact with much sea life outside of aquariums and the zoo.

 A whale-watching tour is the best way to see the North Atlantic population of humpback whales during the winter months.